How To Remove Tape From Wall Without Peeling Paint?

 Removing the tape at the proper time

 Removing the tape at the proper time after the painting is important for several reasons.
 Firstly, if the paint is still wet, the tape will peel off the paint and damage the surface.
 Secondly, if the paint has dried but the tape is left on for too long, it will be difficult to remove and may cause the paint to crack or chip.
-Finally, leaving the tape on for an extended period of time can leave behind a sticky residue that will attract dust and dirt.
+Finally, leaving the tape on for an extended period can leave behind a sticky residue that will attract dust and dirt.
 For these reasons, it is recommended to remove the tape after an hour of painting.

 Painting on a clean surface